 Because of the system complexity, the time a fusion power plant is fully operational to produce electricity could be low.
 The fusion reactor availability will be reduced by necessary scheduled maintenance as well as component breakdowns.

-The enormous physical size of the ITER tokamak and the complexity of the associated systems required for operations, raise serious doubts that commercial reactors of even bigger scale could ever be viable.
+The enormous physical size of the ITER tokamak, and the complexity of the associated systems required for operations, raise serious doubts that commercial reactors of even bigger scale could ever be viable.